Frequently Asked Questions#

 What is a catalog item?

 A catalog item is a pre-defined Terraform template managed by your platform team.
 It defines the resource type and configuration schema.
-You fill in the form (Step 3 of the wizard) and the platform deploys it.
-See Deploy from Catalog.
+You fill in the configuration form and the platform deploys the Resource.
+See Add Resources from Catalog.

-Why is my deployment stuck in Draft status?
+Why is one of my resources stuck in Draft status?

-A deployment failed — where do I start debugging?
+A deployment apply failed — where do I start debugging?

 Check the AI Error Explanation panel for a plain-language description of the failure.
 Then review the raw Terraform output for the specific error message.
 Common causes: insufficient permissions on the cloud connection, resource name already taken, region quota exceeded.
 See Troubleshooting.

-Can I deploy to multiple cloud providers in one deployment?
+Can I attach multiple cloud providers to the same Deployment?

 Automation#